R'

 To deal with the absence of a value, R’ has the concept of optional types, or

 optionals.
-The syntax for optionals is ?T
+The syntax for optionals is ?T, where T is any regular type.

-.
+For example ?i32 represents an optional i32.
 Optional types either carry

-the base value T
+the base value T, or nil.

 fn lookup(key: u32) -> ?Path {